rohityt0dev/AWS-learning/Day-02-AmazonEC2/WindowsEC2/README.md

 ---

-# 📁 Step 7: Default Website Folder
+# 📁 Default Website Folder

 The default IIS website directory is: